EnFlexIT/AgentWorkbench-Webserver/eclipseProjects/de.enflexit.awb.webserver/releng/de.enflexit.awb.webserver.p2Jetty/README.md

-# Execution of the projects pom.xml
+# Jetty OSGI for Target Platforms / Execution of the projects pom.xml

 ### Problem Description
 Integrating Jetty in an Eclipse RCP / OSGI environment (or application) seems to be not trivial.
 Simply integrating the